 EBA Proposals: Differentiation based on a firm’s activities and market profile

-The proposed framework is based on a firm’s actual activities, its market presence and risk profile, and to achieve this, the EBA proposes differing regimes.
-Three tiers are recommended:
+The proposed framework is based on a firm’s actual activities, its market presence and risk profile, and to achieve this, the EBA has taken a proportionate approach.
+Three classes of firms are identified:

-- Tier 1 – Investment firms that are ‘bank like’ in structure and risk profile and are deemed systemic or otherwise present a clear risk to financial stability in normal conditions.
-For these firms there is unlikely to be any change.
+- Class 1 – Investment firms that are ‘bank-like’ in structure and risk profile and are deemed systemic or otherwise present a clear risk to financial stability in normal conditions.
+For these firms, there is unlikely to be any change.

-- Tier 2 – Non ‘bank-like’ investment firms that are of lesser systemic importance.
-For these investment firms a less complex prudential regime that is more tailored to the specific risks that investment firms pose to investors and to other market participants.
+- Class 2 – Non ‘bank-like’ investment firms that are of lesser systemic importance.
+For these investment firms, the prudential regime being proposed is more tailored to the specific risks that these firms pose to investors and to other market participants.

-- Tier 3 – Small and non-interconnected firms that warrant a very simple regime that has the objective of setting aside sufficient capital for an orderly wind-down.
+- Class 3 – Small and non-interconnected firms that warrant a more simplified regime, focused on achieving an orderly wind-down.

-What might the new prudential framework look like?
+What will the new prudential framework look like?

-The paper contains a practical, comprehensive and thoughtful analysis of the key components of the current prudential framework.
-However, whilst a risk-focused framework is proposed, it may not reduce regulatory capital requirements for all and indeed, for some firms, the prudential burden may well increase – for example, exempt CAD firms.
+The EBA opinion contains a practical, comprehensive and thoughtful analysis of the key components of the current prudential framework.
+However, whilst a risk-focused and proportionate framework is proposed, it may not reduce regulatory capital requirements for all and indeed, for some firms, the prudential burden may well increase – for example, exempt CAD firms.

-- It should be noted that ICAAPs remain an important prudential supervisory tool.
+It should be noted that ICAAPs remain an important prudential supervisory tool.
 If the proposed regime is to achieve its objectives, we expect firms will need to continue to demonstrate that their ICAAPs are a realistic basis for setting more relevant internal capital requirements and Pillar 2 add-ons.
-It is also likely that regulators expect more emphasis on client asset management in ICAAPs.